-Winter in Wisconsin can be rough and really give your parking lot a beating.
-If your parking lot has weak spots in fall, then winter will find them and you’ll be paying for it come spring.
-That’s why it is so important to give your parking lot a look over while it’s still easy to do so and assess whether or not your asphalt pavement needs a little extra love before it spends the next few months being salted and dealing with constant cold moisture.
+Winter in Wisconsin can be rough, and your parking lot is likely to take a beating.
+If your parking lot has weak spots in fall, then winter will find them, and you’ll be paying for it come spring.
+That’s why it is so important to give your parking lot a look over while it’s still easy to do so and assess whether or not your asphalt pavement needs a little extra love before it spends the next few months being salted and dealing with the constant freeze/thaw cycle.

 Here are three things to consider before the cold weather sets in:

 Sealcoating should be done every three to five years to help protect your asphalt parking lot or driveway.
-For this job to be done properly, the nightly temperature needs to be at least 50 degrees and before the leaves fall to the ground because they make it difficult to sealcoat effectively.
-If the weather permits, sealcoating can still be done, however weather in Wisconsin has been known to be unpredictable so the sooner the better.
+For this job to be done correctly, the nightly temperature needs to be at least 50 degrees and before the leaves fall to the ground because they make it challenging to sealcoat effectively.
+If the weather permits, sealcoating can still be done, however weather in Wisconsin has been known to be unpredictable so the sooner, the better.

-Even small cracks can be a major problem if not handled properly.
-Cracks often lead to storm water getting into the underlying rock supporting the pavement, and if the sub-base gets damaged, more cracks and holes can appear.
-This leads to more water getting in and the cycle continues.
+Even small cracks can be a significant problem if not handled properly.
+Cracks often lead to stormwater getting into the underlying rock supporting the pavement, and if the sub-base gets damaged, more cracks and holes can appear.
+These new cracks lead to even more water getting in, and the cycle continues.
 Dealing with small damages ahead of time saves you from trouble later on.
-Crack-filling materials are available at home improvement stores or you can have the cracks professionally filled.
+Crack-filling materials are available at home improvement stores, or you can have the cracks professionally filled.

 Potholes produce a similar problem.
 If water fills up a pothole it can expand, making the pothole bigger.
 A small pothole in the summer will only grow in the winter months.
 Consider repairing potholes the right way to protect your investment through the winter months.